goosbo/cryptonite-tp2/Reverse_Engineering.md

 # GDB baby step 1

-Well...
-I was not expecting to solve this module the way I did.
-So I downloaded the binary and I was going through the reverse engineering resources given.
-Since the title of the challenge had `GDB` in it I assumed that would be what I would need to use.
+I assumed I would need GDB for this(due to the title) but it turned out I did not.

+I downloaded the file just to look at it as I had not learnt how to use gdb yet and I was going through the videos provided.

-Now I disassembled the file using `objdump -d -Mintel debugger0_a` and pipe it into `less` as in the resources as I was messsing around.
+Now I disassembled the file using `objdump -d -Mintel debugger0_a` and pipe it into `less`(as done in one of the videos).

 On inspecting the output I see the main section,
 ```